studiozero/szvr/content/case_studies/nascent.md

 author: "Studio Zero"
 ---

 ## Challenges

 <a href="https://nascentmc.com">Nascent Medical</a> wanted to explore a new way of constructing a typical Mechanism of Action explanation for their customers.
-It's is usual for a CGI movie to be made, but these short videos couldn't add the depth that a short VR experience could.
+It is usual for a CGI movie to be made, but these short videos couldn't add the depth that a short VR experience could.
 Also, if a change needed to be made, then the movie would have to be rendered out again, re-uploaded and new links sent out.

-Nascent were already familiar with VR in the world of medical education, but they were curious as too what advantages could doing it via the web would bring.
+Nascent were already familiar with VR in the world of medical education, but they were curious about the advantages of doing it via the web.

 We set out to make a 2 minute demo of what could be achieved.